opendatalabrdc/Blog/Database_Quality_Analysis_Tasking_Manager.md

 # DRAFT
 # 2018-09-10 OSM Database Buildings Quality Analysis : The Tasking Manager

-The mapping of the buildings added to the OSM database has been the subject of many discussions with the multiplication of mapathons and the participation of beginners.
-Project managers rely on the community to validate the work of beginners.
-On the other hand, many mapathons covering areas in countries with a low number of contributors add imprecise data that may not be corrected for a very long time.
-In recent years, validators have repeatedly indicated that that they consider the number of errors too high to manage and the constant flow of novices leaving quickly creates an increasingly difficult situation.
+The mapping of the buildings added to the OSM database has been the subject of many discussions with the multiplication ofmapathons and the participation of beginners.
+In discussions on Quality issues, project managers have expressed that they rely on the commuinity to validate the work of beginners they gather to Mapathons while developers heavily involved in such projects expressed reservations with the multiplication of mapathons and the constant flow of novices who map with insufficient knowledge and leave after only a few hours.
+It is considered that they often add inaccurate data that may not be corrected for a very long time.
+Validators judge the number of errors too high and the situation becoming more and more difficult to manage.

-Quality tools such as Osmose, OSM Inspector and JOSM Validator only identify invalid overlaps and polygons and not irregular geometries.
-But how can we ensure the monitoring of building quality in OSM, develop indicators and provide data to validate/correct more problems?
+Quality tools such as Osmose, OSM Inspector and JOSM Validator only identify invalid overlaps and polygons and not irregular forms.
+Another indication of the lack of contributors, despite reports from its Quality tools, many errors persist in the database.
+But how can we ensure the monitoring of building quality in OSM, develop indicators and provide data to validate/correct any problems?
 This project aims to address these quality problems by analyzing the geometry of buildings, identifying irregular shapes and errors (overlaps and invalid polygons).
+However, this requires a paradigm shift with a greater involvement of project managers in Quality Management.

 In general, only a few percent of buildings with irregular shapes should be found in an area and the various OSM editing software programs make it easier to draw buildings with right angles.
-Access Diagnostic tools for buildings could allow project managers to intervene quickly and ensure that participating contributors correct the situation quickly.
+Access to Monitoring tools for addition of buildings in OSM could allow project managers to intervene quickly and ensure that participating contributors correct the situation quickly.

 The architecture of buildings can of course vary, especially in large centres and very dense urban areas.
 Large buildings are more likely to have irregular shapes and in very dense informal settlements, shapes also vary more.
 In[the previous article on this Blog] (!Database_Quality_Analysis_Building_overlaps_and_irregular_geometries_Various_cartographic_projects_comparison.md), on August 27, we used a sample of areas mapped in the OSM database for 12 densely populated African cities that are beginning their participation in Open Cities.
 On average, «Flags» for irregular shapes and topological errors (overlaps and invalid polygons) represented less than 10%.
 However, large variations from one city to another were observed and data analysis indicated that the actual ratio of buildings to irregular shapes is generally well below 10⅜.
 By validating using indicators described in this article for Kisenso, a densely populated commune in Kinshasa (DRC), we have succeeded in significantly reducing ratio of irregular buildings.